 Nature’s Gifts Will Be Used

-Human instincts evolved to enhance survival fitness in the wild, not in civilized circumstances where we seldom need to ‘work’ as hard at living as we originally did in the wild.
-Indeed, the primary thrust of civilization, from the stone axe and fire to chainsaws and central heating, has been to maximize comfort and security and minimize the price (usually caloric) we have to pay for these.
+Human instincts evolved to enhance survival fitness in the wild, not in civilized circumstances where we seldom need to work as hard at living as we originally did in the wild.
+Indeed, the primary thrust of civilization, from the stone axe and fire to chainsaws and central heating, has been to maximize comfort and security and minimize the price (usually caloric) that we must pay for these advantages.
 However, we still do pay a price!
-These natural endowments didn’t just vacate our genome as we came to demand less of them.
+These survival endowments didn’t just vacate our genome as we came to demand less of them.

 The result of raising children in a super hygienic environment illustrates the issue.
 Researchers find that when the immune system is deprived of the chance to fulfill its mission, it turns in on itself, which increases incidence of allergy, for example.
 On the physical side, you might wonder why jogging and other forms of strenuous activity have grown in popularity.
 The reason, in part, may be that the body just knows it needs to do something more than current circumstances demand.
 If it doesn’t, there are adverse physical and emotional consequences that come with an overfed sedentary life style.

 Put simply; focus shifts toward realms that are more trivial… and we become neurotic!
 The energy shifts mostly inward, feeding back into our emotions and re-stimulating them!
 This keeps emotions alive long after the initial external stimuli passes.
 This enables us to dwell on issues and reignite the sparks that set off emotions in the first place.
 Now, this might not be so destructive if it played out in a balanced way, i.e., if both positive and negative emotions reinforced themselves equally.
 However, that is not the biology of it.
 Negative emotions carry more weight, and overpower positive ones.
 In other words, as the NPR segment described it, “We care more about losses than gains”.